 Some destinations may not need children under a certain age to take COVID tests, which may be preferred if you’re travelling with younger children.

-Travel system rules
+Travel rules for UK arrivals

 COVID tests for children